 In the interests of transparency (and avoiding a slap in the face), I do not have a narcissistic parent.

-Now in her early twenties, my friend, (we’ll call her Warrior Girl) is knee deep in the painful process of unraveling the effects of her narcissistic parent – her mother – on her life.
+But I’ve experienced narcissistic people from time-to-time, and a close friend of mine identifies with having a narcissistic mother.
+Now in her early twenties, my friend is going through the painful process of unraveling the effects of her narcissistic parent on her life.

-The insights below are based on the insights from my Warrior Girl, and on the wisdom of the brilliant book and necessary reading for any child of a narcissistic parent (CNP), Will I Ever Be Good Enough?: Healing the Daughters of Narcissistic Mothers.
+The information below is based on the insights from brilliant book and necessary reading for any child of a narcissistic parent, Will I Ever Be Good Enough?: Healing the Daughters of Narcissistic Mothers.

 First, let’s identify whether this could have been an issue for you.

-Naming narcissism can be a relief of itself, because it is an acknowledgment that what occurred in your parenting wasn’t normal.
+Naming narcissism can be a relief of itself, because it is an acknowledgement that what occurred in your parenting wasn’t normal.

 In everyday terms, a narcissist is someone who is arrogantly self-absorbed.
 Its opposite is self-love and self-esteem; having a healthy appreciation for yourself that does not stop you from loving others.